-In contrast to daily VMT, public transit ridership has largely lagged the economic recovery in Massachusetts following the beginning of the COVID-19 pandemic in spring 2020 (Figure 20).
+In contrast to daily VMT, public transit ridership has largely lagged the economic recovery in Massachusetts following the beginning of the COVID-19 pandemic in spring 2020 (Figure 22).
 Immediately following the emergence of COVID-19 and subsequent "stay at home" orders, transit authorities uniformly experienced a sharp decline in ridership.
-Total public transit ridership across the state has since started recovering, showing signs of seasonal variation with dips in the winters of 2020-21 and 2021-22 and relative peaks in summers.
+Total public transit ridership across the state has since started recovering, showing signs of seasonal variation with dips in the winters and relative peaks in summers.

 The Massachusetts Bay Transportation Authority (MBTA) and the Commonwealth's regional transit authorities (RTAs) have seen highly variable rates of recovery.
-Among the top five largest transit authorities in the state measured by February 2020 ridership, one has surpassed its pre-pandemic ridership (the Worcester RTA), while the other four have recovered between 66 to 81 percent of prepandemic ridership.
+Among the top five largest transit authorities in the state measured by February 2020 ridership, one has surpassed its pre-pandemic ridership (the Worcester RTA), while the other four have recovered between 66 to 92 percent of prepandemic ridership.
 The Worcester RTA has suspended fare collection on its buses since the beginning of the pandemic, and this is one possible explanation for why the region has consistently exceeded the state's ridership recovery overall.
+As of March 2024, fare collection in Worcester has continued to be suspended through at least June 2024.
 The new initiative named "Try Transit" removed fares from all RTAs (but not the MBTA) throughout December 2022 and created the opportunity to test the effect of fare free transit for Massachusetts communities.
+Various transit agencies have run free fare trials throughout 2023 and into 2024.
 Funding in the FY24 state budget, representing new investment from the Fair Share Amendment, is directed at the Commonwealth's Regional Transit Authorities, a portion of which may be used to extend fare free transit programs.